Excess supply

+Unemployed men queue outside a depression soup kitchen in United States during the Great Depression.

 In economics, an excess supply, economic surplus market surplus or briefly supply is a situation in which the quantity of a good or service supplied is more than the quantity demanded, and the price is above the equilibrium level determined by supply and demand.
 That is, the quantity of the product that producers wish to sell exceeds the quantity that potential buyers are willing to buy at the prevailing price.
 It is the opposite of an economic shortage (excess demand).

-In cultural evolution, agricultural surplus in the Neolithic period is theorized to have produced a greater division of labor, resulting in social stratification and class.

-Prices

-Prices and the occurrence of excess supply illustrate a strong correlation.
-When the price of a good is set too high, the quantity of the product demanded will be diminished while the quantity supplied will be enhanced, so there is more quantity supplied than quantity demanded.
-The occurrence of excess supply either leads to the lowering of the price or unsold supply, the latter reflecting excess supply.
-Lowering the price of a good encourages consumers to purchase more and suppliers to produce less.

 Disequilibrium

 A disequilibrium occurs due to a non-equilibrium price giving a lack of balance between supply and demand.
 Excess supply is one of the two types of disequilibrium in a perfectly competitive market, excess demand being the other.
 When quantity supplied is greater than quantity demanded, the equilibrium level does not obtain and instead the market is in disequilibrium.
 An excess supply prevents the economy from operating efficiently.